menu

 Overview

 Madison is a very small city located in the state of Minnesota.
 With a population of 1,504 people and just one neighborhood, Madison is the 357th largest community in Minnesota.
-Much of the housing stock in Madison was built prior to World War II, making it one of the older and more historic cities in the country.
+Madison has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce

-Unlike some cities, Madison isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Madison are a mix of both white- and blue-collar jobs.
+Madison is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Madison is a city of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Madison who work in management occupations (10.94%), healthcare (8.21%), and office and administrative support (7.75%).

 Setting & Lifestyle